screwdriver-cd/executor-queue/README.md

 # Executor Queue
 [![Version][npm-image]][npm-url] ![Downloads][downloads-image] [![Build Status][status-image]][status-url] [![Open Issues][issues-image]][issues-url] [![Dependency Status][daviddm-image]][daviddm-url] ![License][license-image]

-> A generic executor plugin that routes builds to a specified executor
+> A generic executor plugin that routes builds through a queue

-An executor is an engine that is capable of running a set of docker containers together.

-i.e. Jenkins, Kubernetes, ECS, Mesos

-The executor queue will allow jobs for the executor to be queued with resque.
+An engine that will trigger a user's compute process to start and stop.

+The executor queue for Screwdriver will push new jobs into a redis queue which workers will pop from and handle further with other executors such as [executor-docker](https://github.com/screwdriver-cd/executor-docker) or [executor-k8s-vm](https://github.com/screwdriver-cd/executor-k8s-vm).

 ## Usage